IDCI-Consulting/StepBundle/Resources/doc/events.md

 Create a Step Event Action Service
 ----------------------------------

-If you want to execute event action to step, you'll have to create a StepEventAction Service and stick it to the step.
+If you want to execute action on step event, you'll have to create a StepEventAction Service and bind it to the step.
+The logic is similar to path event actions logic.
+There are no advantages or inconvenients using step event actions or path event actions.
+As they are triggered by the same events, the principle is exactly the same (Path event actions and step event actions will be merged in the future).

 ```php
 // src\ExampleBundle\Step\Event\Action\ExampleStepEventAction.php